 The Biosecurity SA website is the best place to easily find information on declared species and important information on weed control methods, weed factsheets and latest updates on pest plant and animals.

-Natural Resources South East believes the best way to prevent or eradicate pest plant and animals is through a collaborative approach between landholders, the community and our organisation; and the mix of education/information and action.
+The best way to prevent or eradicate pest plant and animals is through a collaborative approach between landholders, the community and our organisation; and the mix of education/information and action.
 No-one farms in isolation.
 A commitment to a collaborative approach ensures the best possible outcomes and provides a more sustainable and better economical approach to resources.
 An example of this is Natural Resources South East’s group fox baiting days.

 Weed spotters program

 Natural Resources South East also has established a ‘Weed Spotters’ program.
-Weed spotters are volunteers who receive training to help identify new, early or established pest plant incursions.
+Weed Spotters are volunteers who receive training to help identify new, early or established pest plant incursions.
 They are a front line defence in spotting pest plants are report any issues for immediate action.
 Find out more about the Weed Spotters.